Trooper Douglas M. 'Doug' Bailey

 Nov.
 27, we had pulled into Augusta to wait until dark, and then make dash through the straits of Messina.
 Convoy was raided going through straits yesterday, lots of British troops on hoard.

 Nov.
 30, came through straits of Messina OK, no sign of enemy planes.
-Pulled into harbour at Naples, lots of ships sunk in harbour, had long march to quarters, staying in some Italian college buildings.
+Pulled into harbor at Naples, lots of ships sunk in harbor, had long march to quarters, staying in some Italian college buildings.

 **** Found out later this was the Victor Emmanuel College